 After our fourth course, chef Keiho told us that he would give us time to decide if we wanted more food or if we just wanted dessert.
 I looked at my husband and said: “forget about dessert!
 I want more!”
 He nodded in approval and we continued on in our culinary adventure.

 For our fifth course, we had the Spicy Tuna Tataki.
 The tuna was beautifully seared and perfectly sliced.
-I love spicy food, so I was very intrigued as to how this take on the traditional dish would taste.
+I love spicy food, so I was very intrigued as to how this take on the traditional dish would taste (and I had my trusty heartburn medicine, like this Zantac OTC, in my purse, just in case I needed it).
 It did not disappoint!
 It had just the right amount of spice and was topped with delicious crunchy veggies.
 What more can you ask for!

 We were feeling pretty full at this point, but we decided to order one final dish.
 Our sixth and final course was the octopus sashimi.
 Many sushi places tend to get this simple dish wrong by slicing it too thick which makes it tough to chew on and appreciate the flavors.
 This was no the case at Daimajin.
 The octopus was thinly sliced and just right.